Lecturer and student affairs firstname.lastname@example.org

-She holds a PhD in Geography from the University of Münster/Germany, where she also completed a degree in Human Geography, Communication Studies and Political Science.
-Prior to joining ACC’s ‘Critical Urbanisms’ program, Laura completed a postdoctoral fellowship at the Pôle de recherche pour l’organisation et la diffusion de l’information géographique (Prodig) in Paris, funded by the Laboratory of Excellence “Territorial and Spatial Dynamics” (Labex DynamiTe).
+Nkula-Wenz received her PhD in Geography from the University of Münster/Germany (summa cum laude), where she also completed her undergraduate and graduate studies in Human Geography, Communication Studies and Political Science.
+Prior to joining ACC in January 2018, Laura was a postdoctoral fellow at the Pôle de recherche pour l’organisation et la diffusion de l’information géographique (Prodig) in Paris, funded by the Laboratory of Excellence “Territorial and Spatial Dynamics” (Labex DynamiTe).

-WENZ, L. (2013): Changing Tune in Woodstock: Creative industries and local urban development in Cape Town/ South Africa.
-Gateways – International Journal of Community Research & Engagement, 5, pp. 16-34
+- Wenz, Laura (2013) Changing Tune in Woodstock: Creative industries and local urban development in Cape Town/ South Africa.
+In: Gateways – International Journal of Community Research & Engagement, 5, 16-34

 - Nkula-Wenz, Laura (2018) A closer look at the role of international accolades in worlding Cape Town’s urban politics.
 In: Bassens, D., Beekman, L. & B. Derudder (eds.)
 The City as Global Political Actor, Routledge, 207-226